-On August 6 2015, after suffering for years with unexplained symptoms, I underwent my first transsphenoidal endoscopic pituitary surgery to remove a pituitary adenoma.
-This adenoma was and is the cause of my Cushing’s disease.
+On August 6, 2015, after suffering for years with unexplained symptoms, I underwent my first transsphenoidal endoscopic pituitary brain surgery to remove a pituitary adenoma.

 With Cushing’s disease, the adenoma causes the pituitary gland to release too much ACTH.
 ACTH stimulates production and release of cortisol, a stress hormone.
 Too much ACTH causes the adrenal glands to make too much cortisol, causing all of the terrible symptoms.